Four-goat Square Zun: Discovery

 In November 1938, the Imperial Japanese Army attacked Changsha, the Hunan Provincial Government and Hunan Provincial Bank were moved to Yuanling County.
 Before long, in a Japanese air attack, the bank was bombed by the aircraft.
 The building was razed to the ground.
 After the victory of the Second Sino-Japanese War, the bank was moved back to Changsha.
 Due to the haste, the square zun was transferred to the warehouse of waste products and was left there.
 Over time, the matter was forgotten.

 After the founding of the Communist State, Premier Zhou Enlai gave an instruction to look for the square zun, but no information about it was found.
 One day in 1952, the Cultural Relics Management Committee of Hunan received a report that some cultural relics had been found in the Hunan Branch of People's Bank of China.
 The Cultural Relics Management Committee of Hunan sent expert Cai Jixiang (蔡季襄) and others to the scene.
 Cai checked and accepted the cultural relics found hidden in the waste products.
 Suddenly, he noticed a big wooden box in the corner of a wall.
 When he opened the wooden box carefully with the help of several people, he saw a big bronze goat head.
 Cai contacted expert Zhang Xinru (张欣如), a leading master of cultural relics restoration in China to restore the square zun to its original appearance.

 In 1959, the Four-goat Square Zun was transferred to National Museum of Chinese History for exhibition to celebrate the 10th year of the National Day.
 Later, the National Museum of Chinese History gave the relic to the National Museum of China.
-The Four-goat Square Zun has always been kept there since that time.
+The Four-goat Square Zun has been kept there since that time.